Browse Dictionary: Letter “L”

 lagā

-attached, engaged; engrossed.
+is attached, is engaged; is engrossed.

 Grammar: past participle (adjective), nominative case; masculine, singular.